prontoplugins/ultimatethemingforjirasd/docs/extrafields/index.md

 ## Future
 The plugin will follow the path of it's big sister Ultimate Theming (for Jira Service Desk).

-Right now were on track adding the functionality to the approvals are as well.
+Right now were on track adding the functionality to the approvals area as well.